QuantEcon/lecture-python-intro/lectures/olg.md

 Previously, in our examples, we looked at the case of log utility.

-Log utility is a rather special case.
+Log utility is a rather special case of CRRA utility with $\gamma \to 1$.

 In this section, we are going to assume that $u(c) = \frac{ c^{1-
 \gamma}-1}{1-\gamma}$, where $\gamma >0, \gamma\neq 1$.